Centralized and distributed architecture

 Note

-The client is a program that users interact with, such as the Helix Server command line client, P4V, and P4Connect.
+The client is a program that users interact with, such as the Helix Core Server command line client, P4V, and P4Connect.
 Clients, in turn, interact with servers, which can also interact with each other.

 Some clients might access a subset of the files stored on the shared server, while other clients might access all the files stored on the server.